aisbergg/ansible-plugins/README.md

     main()
 ```

 The script needs to be saved as `*-client.py` in order to work.
-One thing that need to be changed, is the path (`RELATIVE_PATH_TO_PLUGIN_DIR`) to the plugin dir containing the keepassxc_password lookup plugin.
+One thing that need to be changed, is the path (`RELATIVE_PATH_TO_PLUGIN_DIR`) to the plugin dir containing the keepassxc_browser_password lookup plugin.
 That's done, you can use it as follows:

 1. Save the vault password in KeepassXC:
    - Username: `myuser`